Car Accident Attorneys Indianapolis, Indiana

-While an amputation is less common than some other car accident injuries, amputations cause lifelong disabilities and may require the use of a prosthetic for the rest of their life.
+While amputation is less common than some other car accident injuries, amputations cause lifelong disabilities and may require the use of a prosthetic for the rest of their life.
 They may have to find a new job or change careers.

 Some amputees have to relearn basic skills like eating, using the bathroom and walking.

-Should I Call a Car Accident Lawyer?
+Should I Call an Indianapolis Car Accident Lawyer?